CasperDev/vz-dis-dos/doc/source/Chapter3/fileman.rst

 	* two BASIC programs, AB.LAND and ANSCHR and
 	* a data file called KARTEI.

-The listing can be stopped by pressing the space bar (SPACE) and continued with the same key.
+The listing can be stopped by pressing the space bar (:kbd:`SPACE`) and continued with the same key.

 .. admonition:: Possible Errors: